 Jeanne Marie Boes, now 23, was born and brought up in Astoria.
 She used to live on Newton Avenue and for the past 11 or 12 years has lived on 30th Avenue.
 There was a Casio keyboard lying around at home when she was a child.
 She liked playing about on it, and hasn’t looked back since then.

 “I’ve always leaned towards music, she says.
-She went to Astoria’s Frank Sinatra School of the Arts (as did Josh Ellis and Elanna White who I interviewed in October).
+She went to Astoria’s Frank Sinatra School of the Arts.
 “It was a wonderful atmosphere there.
 Lots of music, drama and art.
 I would go back if I could.
 Just to make it easy again.
 Getting out of the real life, you know!
 If I could do it over I would,” she says.

 Real life for her now is working as hard as she can on her music.
 She’s a singer, songwriter and musician.
 “Really what I’m aiming for is making people smile.
 For them to walk away happy with what they heard.
 Which is ironic perhaps – a lot of my music is blues.”